Yasmin-9/QMEE_2026/README.md

 ### References:
 - Kosmopoulos, J. C., Batstone-Doyle, R. T., & Heath, K. D. (2024).
 Co-inoculation with novel nodule-inhabiting bacteria reduces the benefits of legume-rhizobium symbiosis.
 Canadian journal of microbiology, 70(7), 275–288. https://doi.org/10.1139/cjm-2023-0209

+# Assignment 5
+For this assignment, I described my data and the questions I'll be asking about the data using measurement theory guided by the steps in Voje et al. 2023 Figure 1.
+I also described one comparison I'll be performing and we will decide a difference is 'important'